Mahàparinibbànasuttaü

 throwing up their arms, falling down (as though) cut down, rolling backwards and forwards as though with their feet cut off, crying:

-`Too quickly the Gracious One has attained Final Emancipation,
+‘Too quickly the Fortunate One has attained Final Emancipation,

-too quickly the Fortunate One has attained Final Emancipation,
+too quickly the Happy One has attained Final Emancipation,

 too quickly the Visionary in the world has disappeared!'